crotwell/TauP/src/doc/sphinx/source/distances.rst

 If we know the event and station locations, we can use the :code:`--evt` and :code:`--sta` to give the latitude and longitudes and TauP can calculate the distance.
 The :code:`--geodist` argument changes the distance calculation to be spherical, geocentric or geodetic.
-Geocentric calculates the anglular distance from the center of the earth for an ellipsoid.
+Geocentric calculates the angular distance from the center of the earth for an ellipsoid.
 Geodetic also uses ellipticity, but calculates distance along the surface of the ellipsoid using the geographiclib package of :cite:t:`Karney2013`.